meaniscule/meaniscule/README.md

 Please do keep in mind that Meaniscule aims to keep a fairly small (_miniscule!_) footprint.
 If you have an idea that will require adding a lot of new code or features, it might not be right for Meaniscule.
 Feel free to get in touch before you get started on new features.

 [Thanks to all developers who have contributed so far](https://github.com/ashryanbeats/meaniscule/graphs/contributors).

+## Further reading
+[Digital Ocean Deployer](https://github.com/meaniscule/digital-ocean-deployer): A script that greatly simplifies deploying a Meaniscule site to Digital Ocean.
+I hope you love it.

+[Avoiding mojibake with Angular Translate](http://ashryanbeats.com/avoiding-mojibake-with-angular-translate/): Advice on how to avoid mojibake in non-European languages when using `angular-translate`.
+Links to the Meaniscule demo site repo as an example.